Last updated on April 3rd, 2023 at 09:25 am

 - Don’t forget to pay your local tax on time

-Or maybe you want to visit, check out ‘5 Must Visit Places In The Netherlands’.
+Maybe you want to explore more of the Netherlands, check out ‘5 Must Visit Places In The Netherlands’.

 Paying a visit to Amsterdam, check out my post on what to do in Amsterdam in April.

 If you are doing a longer train journey from one city to another and there is a group of you travelling, then listen up.. buy a group ticket.

 There needs to be between 2 and 7 people travelling together at an off-peak time to qualify for a group ticket (peak times are around work commuting times, you can read the details here).
 If you comply, be sure to purchase these group tickets instead of separate tickets.
 You will save yourself so much money by doing this.

 For example, a one way ticket from Eindhoven to Amsterdam is €21.50, but if there is 7 people going and you get the group ticket it will cost €6.30 each.
 That is a saving of €15.20 per person.
 You can buy group tickets here.

 The cheapest way to travel in the Netherlands is by bike.
 You have a few options when it comes to getting a bike:

 - You can chose to buy a second hand bike, which you will be able to get fairly cheap, around the €50 mark.

 - You can buy a new bike – the cheaper options in Decathlon is roughly €270.